-- (A) The Club of a Team that is competing in a Match is required to complete a Team Sheet in accordance with the requirements detailed in Table 26. - (B) Each Club is ultimately responsible for the accuracy of its own Club's Team Sheets. - (C) Any Club that provides a late, incorrect or incomplete Team Sheet, including the PlayHQ Team Sheet records, may be subject to disciplinary sanctions including a determination that the Club's Team be recorded as losing the Match with scores determined under Rule 16.4.
+- (A) The Club of a Team that is competing in a Match is required to complete a Team Sheet in accordance with the requirements detailed in Table 26. - $\hbox{(B)} \ \ \ \ \ \text{Each Club is ultimately responsible for the accuracy of its own Club's Team Sheets}.$ - (C) Any Club that provides a late, incorrect or incomplete Team Sheet, including the PlayHQ Team Sheet records, may be subject to disciplinary sanctions including a determination that the Club's Team be recorded as losing the Match with scores determined under Rule 16.4. - (D) Where a Club wishes to lodge a complaint against an opposition club for an alleged team sheet offence the process detailed in Rule 26.2 applies.